paigeshin/SwiftUIAdaptiveKit/README.md

 ### `.adaptiveHeight()`

-View Modifier proportionally resizing based on the height
+View Modifier proportionally resizing based on the height.
+You can add additional argument `width` when you want to resize your screen based on width.

 ```swift
     VStack {